No. 1 Clemson, Lawrence dominate 12th-ranked Aggies 24-10

 The Aggies could not respond.

-“I think we played well, but I don’t think we played to our standard,” Aggies defensive lineman Buddy Johnson said.
+“I think we played well, but I don’t think we played to our standard,” Aggies linebacker Buddy Johnson said.

 Mond, who threw for 430 yards against Clemson a season ago, finished with 236 yards passing – only 115 of those the first three quarters – with an interception and a fumble.
 His lone TD pass came with 6 seconds remaining in the game, a 2-yard lob to Jalen Wydermeyer.